AqwamCreates/DataPredict/docs/API/Models/FuzzyCMeans.md

 Contains a matrix.

-* ModelParameters[1][I][J]: Value of matrix at row I and column J. The rows represent the clusters.
+* ModelParameters[I][J]: Value of matrix at row I and column J. The rows represent the clusters.
 The columns represent the features.

-* ModelParameters[2][I][1]: Value of matrix at row I. The rows represent the number of data points associated with each clusters.

 ## Constructors